Images of Sandy Hook Lighthouse …

 —Benjamin Franklin

 According to NPS history, a group of wealthy New York merchants financed the construction — known first as the “New York Lighthouse.”
 It was the fifth lighthouse ever built in the American colonies.
 Today, it’s maintained by the US Coast Guard and operates 24/7.
-Public tours are available starting in the Spring.
+Public tours are available starting each Spring.
 For more information, visit the NPS website on the lighthouse — HERE.

 • More Sandy Hook Photos — HERE